 Japan also has very different footwear.
 Tabi, an ankle high sock, is often worn with the kimono.
 Tabi are designed to be worn with geta a type of thonged footwear.
 Geta are sandals mounted on wooden blocks held to the foot by a piece of fabric that slides between the toes.

 The Japanese culture have a very sophisticated and refined cuisine.
 In recent years, Japanese food has become fashionable and popular in the USA, Europe and other areas.

 Dishes such as sushi, tempura, and teriyaki are some of the foods that are commonly known.
 The healthy Japanese diet is often believed to be related to the longevity of Japanese people.

 Aikido Success Blueprint learn how to fast-track your aikido skills!

-In the long feudal period governed by the samurai class, some methods that were used to train warriors were developed into martial arts, in modern times referred to collectively as Koryu.
+In the feudal period governed by the samurai class, methods used to train warriors were developed into martial arts, in modern times referred to collectively as Koryu.

 For example...
 Kenjutsu, Kyudo, Sojutsu, Jujutsu and Sumo, all of which were established in the Edo period of Japanese culture.

 Morihei Ueshiba O'Sensei developed the martial art of Aikido from his combat studies of Daito-ryu Aikijujutsu with Sokaku Takeda, and his spiritual studies with the Omoto Kyo and Onisaburi Deguchi.